doug-101/TreeTag/README.md

 populated to match the group or leaf.

 The three-dots menu includes commands for the configuration editor and for the undo list, both described in the following sections.
+There is also a command to export the current data to a TreeLine file.

 ### Detail View